 Commercial and civil companies

 Companies can be classified according to the laws that regulate them.
-Thus, there can be societies and civil associations, regulated according to the civil codes of each state, and mercantile societies, regulated according to federal laws.
+Thus, there can be societies and civil associations, regulated according to the civil codes of each state, and mercantile societies regulated according to federal laws.

 Although laws confer different attributes, different types of society share some characteristics, including the following:

-They have their own legal personality.
+They have their legal personality.

 Must be made up of at least two people.

-They have an obligation to pay taxes.
+They must pay taxes.